521314/py-faster-rcnn-with-new-dataset/README.md

 #### Step 3: Prepare to train your model.

 My strategy is to prepare the data as the same format as the pascal_voc data.
-After you have prepare the data.

-(1) Download the pascal voc data in a directory $data: "$cd $data";

-(2) Then download them:
+First, download pascal_voc data:

 	wget http://host.robots.ox.ac.uk/pascal/VOC/voc2007/VOCtrainval_06-Nov-2007.tar